cs123tas/projects/scenegraph/ray.md

     lab; in some cases, it would take an entire night to generate a 16x16 pixel image!

-Multithreading

-:   Raytracing is "embarrassingly parallel" because a ray does not
+Multithreading:   Raytracing is "embarrassingly parallel" because a ray does not
     depend on the outcome of any of the other rays.
 Each ray cast per scanline can be made into its own thread.
 Feel free to use QThreads to help.

-Texture filtering

-:   (bilinear, trilinear, what have you)
+Texture filtering:   (bilinear, trilinear, what have you)

 Whatever else you can think of!

-:

 Remember to make a few scenefiles to show off the extra credit you did.
 If you create your own additional scene files, please put them in